Saba Battery Tehran BC

 Saba Battery Tehran Basketball Club also known as Saba Mehr Qazvin Basketball Club was an Iranian professional basketball club based in Tehran and Qazvin, Iran.
 They competed in the Iranian Basketball Super League.

 The team was part of Saba Battery Club, owned by Saba Battery Co from 2002 to 2008.
-In 2008, Saba Battery Co. refused to hold the team anymore and club saved by a private company and changed its name to Saba Mehr. on April 2009 the club transferred from Tehran to Qazvin.
+In 2008, Saba Battery Co. refused to hold the team anymore and club saved by a private company and changed its name to Saba Mehr.
+In April 2009, the club transferred from Tehran to Qazvin.